skit-ai/lute/README.md

         # inheriting from the main Node class.
         # But, if you are inheriting from a class which is below
         # Node, you will need to call super.

+        # This is also optional to implement and is only needed
+        # if you need to set a few configuration params
         pass

     def __call__(self, token_node):